AVMf/avmf/README.md

 ## Running the Provided Examples

+AVM<i>f</i> includes various examples of the AVM optimizing different problems.

+### Simple Optimization Problems
+The `org.avmframework.examples` package contains three examples of the AVMf applied to simple optimization problems.

-AVM<i>f</i> includes various examples of the AVM optimizing different problems. `Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a vector of initially arbitrary integer values to zeros. `String` optimizes an initially random string to some desired target string.
+`Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a vector of initially arbitrary integer values to zeros. `StringOptimization` optimizes an initially random string to some desired target string.

 If you have already installed and built AVM<i>f</i> as detailed in the previous sections, you can run these examples from the command line as follows: